BlacknoSheep/CIL/README.md

 1. For CIFAR-100, the dataset needs to be placed in the `./data/CIFAR/` .
 Otherwise, it will be automatically downloaded by PyTorch.

 2. For TinyImageNet, the dataset needs to be placed in the `data/tiny-imagenet-200/` .
-The dataset can be find in https://www.kaggle.com/datasets/akash2sharma/tiny-imagenet.
+The dataset can be find at https://www.kaggle.com/datasets/akash2sharma/tiny-imagenet.

    Code to read TinyImageNet will be like: